-- a) The Asset Condition Score of an Element is below 3 as described in Table 19-4, except for asphalt and concrete pavement. - b) For asphalt and concrete pavement, rehabilitation must be initiated when the Pavement Condition Score of any one-mile continuous segment falls below 75. - c) The "Reliability" is less than 99.9% for any safety critical Element.
-Such an Element is one that, should it fail, the safe operation of the Project would be in jeopardy or an immediate or imminent safety hazard would result. - d) The "Reliability" is less than 90% Element other than a safety critical Element. - e) The Element ceases to function, or dies (as in the case of certain landscaping). - f) The frequency of repair is higher than that recommended in the manufacturer's preventive maintenance schedule.
+- a) For asphalt and concrete pavement, rehabilitation must be initiated when the Pavement Condition Score of any one-mile continuous segment falls below 75. - b) The "Reliability" is less than 99.9% for any safety critical Element.
+Such an Element is one that, should it fail, the safe operation of the Project would be in jeopardy or an immediate or imminent safety hazard would result.

+- c) The "Reliability" is less than 90% Element other than a safety critical Element. - d) The Element ceases to function, or dies (as in the case of certain landscaping). - e) The frequency of repair is higher than that recommended in the manufacturer's preventive maintenance schedule.